Zoxouu/ConfigAPI/README.md

 ### JSON Configuration

-To use the JSON5 configuration system, create a class that extends `JsonConfig` and annotate the fields with `@JsonConfigField`.
-You can also add comments using the `@JsonConfigComment` annotation.
+To use the JSON5 configuration system, create a class that extends `JsonConfig` and annotate the fields with `@ConfigField`.
+You can also add comments using the `@ConfigComment` annotation.

 ```java
 import me.zoxouu.config.json.JsonConfig;